First published 12 Sep 2014

 If I really wanted to impress someone, I would bring them to Wah Kee prawn mee for the jumbo prawn noodles.
 BUT, it can be a little intimidating as the queues are usually very long and the place is a little out of the tourist trail.
 A good alternative would be Blanco Court Prawn Mee which has a rich and long history and the prawn mee is more typical of the Singaporean style prawn mee.
 You can also get to order the Ngor Hiang there which is quite good.
 It is located along beach road in the Kampung glam area which is quite a tourist attraction.

 While in the area, you can check out some of the Nasi Padang stalls like Rumah Makan Minang and Warung Nasi Pariaman.
 Do check out the Murtabak at Zam Zam and Victory which are some of the oldest eateries in Singapore having been around in the same for over a century!
-For some old school pastries and a cup of local coffee, Colonial Dong Po cafe nearby and you can check out a hole-in-the wall Teh Tarik place nearby.
+You can also check out a hole-in-the wall Teh Tarik place nearby.

 9. Oyster Omelette